VisruthSK/quarto-exercises/README.md

 ```

 Use `key` when you want stable answer identifiers in the generated HTML.
 Without it, the extension assigns `a`, `b`, `c`, and so on.

-## Authoring Notes

-Use `true` or `false` for boolean attributes.

-The filter warns during render for unsupported attributes, missing answers, duplicate answer keys, missing correct choices, invalid boolean values, and malformed code cloze markers.
-Fix those warnings before publishing.

-Do not put `.blank`, `.choose`, or `.code-cloze` controls inside `.answer` blocks.
-Put them in the exercise stem or in a standalone paragraph instead.

-Pipe-delimited fields use backslash escapes.
-In normal Quarto Markdown source, write `\\|` for a literal pipe and `\\\\` for a literal backslash because Pandoc consumes one backslash before this filter receives the value.
-Inside `.code-cloze` blocks, write `\|` for a literal pipe and `\\` for a literal backslash because code cloze markers are parsed from raw code text.

 ## Feedback, Hints, and Explanations